Data-Backed Rankings, VA Access, Affordability, and Tax Policy

 Other High-Performing Cities for Veterans (Ranks 11–25)

-These metros don’t crack our overall Top 10 but still score well for Veterans.
-Many offer big‑city amenities, low costs, or specialized strengths like elite healthcare access.
-Use them as a second‑tier shortlist for 2026 moves.
+These metros score well but do not crack our overall Top 10.
+Many offer big-city amenities, low costs, or specialized strengths like elite healthcare access.

 |---|---|---|---|